-All of the countries of the area require a passport valid for at least six months from entry intro the country.
+All of the countries in Central America require a passport valid for at least six months from entry into the country.
 If you're traveling into a Central America country from an area with any risk of yellow fever (like Panama's Kuna Yala region) you'll also need to provide a vaccination certificate.
-But there are some other things that you should know that are particular to each countrt.
+Visas are not needed unless you plan on extending your stay for more than 90 days.

 All travelers need a valid passport to enter Costa Rica, ideally with more than six months left on it and plenty of blank pages.
-Visa are not required by USA, Canada, Australia, Britain and European Union nationals if they're staying fewer than 90 days.
+Visas are not required by USA, Canada, Australia, Britain, and European Union nationals if they're staying fewer than 90 days.
 If you intend to stay longer, you must buy a tourist visa for $160 USD and exit Costa Rica for at least 72 hours before re-entering the country.
-Tourist visas for nationals of other countries are $52 US.
-Technically travelers must be able to prove they have more than $500 US in their bank account upon entry, but this is rarely checked.
+Technically, travelers must be able to prove they have more than $500 USD in their bank account upon entry, but this is rarely checked.

 All travelers need a valid passport to enter Honduras, valid for at least three months after the date of entry, and a return ticket.
-As part of the Central America Border Control Agreement (CA-4), Honduras allows travelers to travel to and from Nicaragua, El Salvador and Guatemala for up to 90 days without dealing with immigration formalities at the borders.
+As part of the Central America Border Control Agreement (CA-4), Honduras allows tourists to travel to and from Nicaragua, El Salvador, Honduras, and Guatemala for up to 90 days without dealing with immigration formalities at the borders.

 All travelers need a passport to enter El Salvador, valid for at least six months past the date of entry, as well as a return ticket.
-Nationals of Canada, Greece, Portugal and the USA must buy a tourist card for $10 US on entry, valid for 30 days.
+Nationals of Canada, Greece, Portugal, and the USA must buy a tourist card for $10 USD on entry, valid for 30 days.
 Australian and British nationals do not need a visa.
-El Salvador is party to the Central America Border Control Agreement (CA-4), allowing travelers to easily travel though Nicaragua, El Salvador and Guatemala for up to 90 days.
+El Salvador is part of the Central America Border Control Agreement (CA-4), allowing visitors to easily travel through Nicaragua, El Salvador, Honduras, and Guatemala for up to 90 days.

-All travelers need a passport to enter Panama, valid for a minimum for six months.
-Occasionally travelers might need to show proof of a return ticket and at least $500 US in their bank accounts.
-Nationals of the USA, Australia and Canada are issued tourist cards for stays of up to 30 days.
-The cost is $5 US and often included in international airfare.
+All travelers need a passport to enter Panama, valid for a minimum of six months.
+Occasionally travelers might need to show proof of a return ticket and at least $500 USD in their bank accounts.
+Nationals of the USA, Australia, and Canada are issued tourist cards for stays of up to 30 days.
+Because the tourist cards only costs $5 USD, they’re often included in international airfare.
 Check with the airline ticketing agent when you get to the airport to see if your plane ticket already has the tourist card covered.

-All travelers need a passport to enter Guatemala, valid for a minimum for six months.
-Guatemala is also part of the Central America Border Control Agreement (CA-4), which means travelers can skip border formalities when crossing between Guatemala, Honduras, El Salvador and Nicaragua for up to 90 days of travel.
+All travelers need a passport to enter Guatemala, valid for a minimum of six months.
+Guatemala is also part of the Central America Border Control Agreement (CA-4), which means travelers can skip border formalities when crossing between Guatemala, Honduras, El Salvador, and Nicaragua for up to 90 days of travel.

 All travelers need a valid passport to enter Belize, good for six months past the date of arrival.
-While travelers are supposed to have sufficient funds for entry—sufficient meaning a minimum of $60 US per day of your stay—they are hardly ever asked for proof.
-All tourists and non-Belizean citizens are required to pay an exit fee of $39.25 US; this is typically included in airfare for American travelers.
+While travelers are supposed to have sufficient funds for entry—sufficient meaning a minimum of $60 USD per day of your stay—they are hardly ever asked for proof.
+All tourists and non-Belizean citizens are required to pay an exit fee of $55.50 USD; this is typically included in airfare for American travelers.
 If it’s not included in your airfare, you’ll need to pay the fee in cash at the airport.
 For those leaving Belize at the Guatemala or Mexico border, the exit fee only costs $20 USD.

 All travelers need a valid passport to enter Nicaragua; for all countries except the USA, the passport must be valid for at least six months.
-Travelers can obtain tourist cards upon arrival for $10 US, good for up to 90 days.
-Nicaragua is the southernmost party to the Central America Border Control Agreement (CA-4), which allows travelers to venture in and out of Nicaragua, Honduras, El Salvador and Guatemala without going through immigration formalities at border crossings for up to 90 days.
+Travelers can obtain tourist cards upon arrival for $10 USD, good for up to 90 days.
+Nicaragua is the southernmost party to the Central America Border Control Agreement (CA-4), which allows travelers to venture in and out of Nicaragua, Honduras, El Salvador, and Guatemala without going through immigration formalities at border crossings for up to 90 days.
 You will have to pay a departure tax of $32 USD when heading home.